This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Children may bring their wheels (bikes, skateboards or scooters) to school.
 It is the parent's responsibility to ensure their child has a safe bicycle/scooter and wears a helmet.

-In the interests of pedestrians and small children, students may not ride their bikes or scooters in the school grounds before and after school.
+In the interests of pedestrians and small children, learners may not ride their bikes or scooters in the school grounds before and after school.
 Please reinforce this with your children.

 Our BOT meets each month.
 Information about these meetings can be found on the BOT page.

 Most schools have parking issues and ours is no different!
-There are a number of parks along Ruxton Road and a small car park adjacent to our temporary build.
+There is a large school carpark off of Spark Road.
+Front of school spaces should be used for drop off and pick up only - If you are coming in to the school with your child, please use the rear carpark.
+Do not use Staff spaces.
 Parking is limited near the school during morning and afternoons.
 We encourage you to walk to school if possible.

 At Ahutoetoe we want all of our community to be involved in lots of different ways.
-We hope to have an active parent group - please see 'Our Community' pages.
+We have an active PTA group - please see 'Our Community' pages.

-Children have access to computers/Ipads in their classrooms.
+Children have access to computers and Ipads in their classrooms.
 The computers are used as one learning tool within the normal class programme and all Internet access is supervised.
+See our BYOD page for more information.

 Contact